Hearing set on white nationalists' motions to dismiss suit

 A federal judge is set to hear arguments from white nationalists and others that a lawsuit against them over last summer's violence in Charlottesville should be dismissed.

-A hearing on motions from a number of defendants to dismiss the lawsuit brought by ten Virginia residents is scheduled for Thursday morning in federal court in Charlottesville.
+A hearing on motions from a number of defendants to dismiss the lawsuit brought by 10 Virginia residents is scheduled for Thursday morning in federal court in Charlottesville.

-The lawsuit was filed in October by plaintiffs who said they were injured as a result of white nationalist events in Charlottesville on Aug.
-11 and 12.
+The lawsuit was filed in October by plaintiffs who said they were injured as a result of white nationalist events last August.

 On Aug.
 11, white nationalists marched through the University of Virginia campus with torches, chanting racist slurs.
 The following day, attendees of a rally and counterprotesters clashed violently.